akul-star/Advanced-Physical-Design/README.md

 **Utilisation Factor**

-The ratio of area occupied by the cells in the netlist to the total area of the core Best practice is to set the utilisation factor less than 50% so that there will be space for optimisations, routing, inserting buffers etc.,
+The ratio of area occupied by the cells in the netlist to the total area of the core.
+Best practice is to set the utilisation factor less than 50% to 60% so that there will be space for optimisations, routing, inserting buffers etc.,

 **Aspect Ratio**